weipin/jewzruxin/README.md

 * The response status code is 408 or 503.

 Jewzruxin stops resending if the retried number exceeds the limit.
 The limit is controlled by the constant `HTTPSession.Constants.RetryPolicyMaximumRetryCount`.
-There is one exception: if the property `solicited` of a `HTTPCycle` is true, the HTTPCycle will keep resending request, no matter what error happens, and without number limit, until it receives data.
+There is one exception: if the property `solicited` of a `HTTPCycle` is true, the HTTPCycle will keep resending request, no matter what error happens, and without number limit, until data is received.

 There is a delay before a new retry can be attempted.
 The interval is controlled by the property `retryDelay` of HTTPSession.